smnkolbeck/academic-kickstart/content/authors/admin/_index.md

 ---
 I am a graduate student in the The Ohio State University [Department of Sociology](https://sociology.osu.edu/) studying criminology.

-My research focuses on conditions that influence recidivism and desistance among the formerly incarcerated, with a focus on employment and cognitive factors.
-In addition, my work aims to enhance understanding on the relationship between work (both on and off-the-books) and crime.
-I am currently involved in a number of projects that examine how employment, race, and cognitive change influences re-offending among the formerly incarcerated.
-My hobbies include soccer, board and card-games, and real-time strategy computer games.
+Broadly speaking, I focus on three interconnected lines of research: recidivism and reentry, the correlates of desistance from crime, and the relationship between employment and offending.
+My work on recidivism primarily probes whether and under what conditions employment is associated with declining recidivism risk among correctional populations.
+This line of research has led to co-authored publications in [Criminology](https://onlinelibrary.wiley.com/doi/full/10.1111/1745-9125.12317) and [Justice Quarterly](https://www.tandfonline.com/doi/abs/10.1080/07418825.2023.2201330).
+My dissertation, which is currently in the works, builds on my prior work by 1) exploring associations between a configurational measure of employment quality and offending, and 2) adjudicating among competing theories of desistance.

 At OSU, I am an affiliate of the [Criminal Justice Research Center (CJRC)](https://cjrc.osu.edu/) and am primarily advised by [Dr. Paul Bellair](https://sociology.osu.edu/people/bellair.1) and [Dr. Steven Lopez](https://sociology.osu.edu/people/lopez.137).
+At the CJRC, I develop data visualizations and use spatial modeling techniques to analyze crime trends in Columbus, Ohio.

-My work can be viewed [here](https://scholar.google.com/citations?hl=en&view_op=list_works&gmla=AJsN-F4LPHfc_Dw6Bzau8XkyS9656DswH6lLQb3Y8Zcv-aG0xjHKKx55B1aLnoWkYinP44UrcQlw5IBh6J7DniifAqfieiuDlQ&user=Dg7aMxEAAAAJ)
+The buld of my published work can be viewed [here](https://scholar.google.com/citations?hl=en&view_op=list_works&gmla=AJsN-F4LPHfc_Dw6Bzau8XkyS9656DswH6lLQb3Y8Zcv-aG0xjHKKx55B1aLnoWkYinP44UrcQlw5IBh6J7DniifAqfieiuDlQ&user=Dg7aMxEAAAAJ)